Out of all the varieties of wild mushrooms, wood blewit is near the top of the list regarding popularity and preference.

 - Fungal extracts may have the antioxidant potential to fight against certain microorganisms, including various types of bacteria.

-- Above all, wood blewit mushrooms are considered to be extremely healthy for the diet.
+- Above all, wood blewit mushrooms are considered to be healthy for the diet.
 They have zero cholesterol, high in certain micronutrients, including thiamine, and are low in fats and calories.
 They are rich in fiber, vitamin C, and potassium.
 A mix of sodium and potassium aids in regulating blood pressure, which, in turn, reduces the risk of cardiovascular diseases.

 Jörg Hempel, CC BY-SA 3.0 DE, via Wikimedia Commons